 Land Development Loan

-When raw or undeveloped land needs to be made construction-ready a land development loan can be obtained.
-The raw land may be subdivided and sold as a number of parcels for commercial or residential use.
+You can obtain a land development loan when you have raw or undeveloped land that needs to be made construction-ready.
+Once the raw land is developed, it may be subdivided and sold as a number of parcels for commercial or residential use.

 Mini Perm Loan

+A mini-perm loan is another type of short-term commercial financing, similar to a bridge loan.
 This is a temporary loan typically used to settle an outstanding construction or commercial property loan on a project that, once completed, would produce income.

+A new type of commercial project financing, crowdfunding brings together many smaller investors to pool funds for specific projects.
 Instead of approaching established banks for loans, developers can sign up with a crowdfunding platform to raise the required funds.
-Investors who otherwise couldn't participate can sometimes get involved for as little as $1,000, though it's usually at least five figures.